masautt/typescript-compiler-showcase/as1/README.md

 | 4   | `else cleanInput.push(char)`                             | if not keychar then add it to the new array without padding                                                 |
 | 5   | `cleanInput.join('').split(' ').filter((e) => e !== '')` | make the array into a string, split it back into an array based off spaces and then remove any extra spaces |

 This function is necessary to properly identify `separators` and `operators`.
-Since we are walking through an array on inputs separated by spaces, it is necessary to pad these keychars with spaces.
+Since we are walking through an array of inputs separated by spaces, it is necessary to pad these keychars with spaces.
 This avoids the following :

 > `input` : fahr